MON-FRI: 9:00 AM – 6:00 PM

 Think Beyond Static Areas

-Rechargeable wall lights can guide how people move through a space, especially in hallways, staircases, or transitional areas.
+Most lighting focuses on fixed zones: beds, sofas, desks.
+But movement matters just as much.
+Rechargeable wall lights can guide how people move through a space, particularly in hallways, staircases, or transitional areas where overhead lighting is absent or harsh.

 Why This Simplifies Design